 It’s crucial that the new exec’s understanding and behavior mesh with that of their colleagues.
-Critical feedback should be given privately, of course, but you’ll also need to ensure that your team’s interpretation of your intentions is synched up.
+Critical feedback should be given privately, of course, but you’ll also need to ensure that your team’s interpretation of your intentions is synced up.
 So instead of giving one-on-one explanations to the new exec, it’s helpful to have experienced members of the team on hand to back you up as well as to share concrete, meaningful details.

-Any time and energy you invest upfront will pay off in fewer turf-related conflicts, quicker innovation, and fresher solutions.
+The time and energy you invest upfront will pay off in fewer turf-related conflicts, quicker innovation, and fresher solutions.
 As a side benefit, you’ll learn more about the team members, their expectations, and what’s really going on between the various people working together.

 When the Road Gets Rough

 Be particularly attuned to whether colleagues are collaborating with, or taking shots at, each other — and whether their behaviors are being replicated at lower levels of the organization.
 Conflict is most likely to happen within boundary areas or at the edges of functional silos where there’s confusion about who has authority for decisions or responsibility for outcomes.